Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 ## EffectOut
 `bevy_pipe_affect` sort of hijacks bevy's system piping.
 So, at first glance, it may seem like there's no way to go about typical system pipe usage while making effects.
-The `EffectOut` type aims to give system piping back to the people, while also providing some composibility of its own that may be useful beyond systems.
+The `EffectOut` type aims to give system piping back to the people.
+It also providing some composibility of its own that may be useful beyond systems.
+More on this in the following sections.

-And actually, the higher-order systems provided by `bevy_pipe_affect` only ever expect a type that can convert into `EffectOut`, not just a mere `Effect`:
+In fact, the higher-order systems provided by `bevy_pipe_affect` only ever expect a type that can convert into `EffectOut`, not just a mere `Effect`:

 ```rust
 # use bevy::prelude::*;